DickinsonCollege/FarmData2/INSTALL.md

 ## Developer Install ##

-Before beginning this install please review the [CONTRIBUTING.md](CONTRIBUTING.md) document and in particular be sure to follow the links to the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) that sets the expectations for the FarmData2 community.
+Before beginning this install please review the [Code of Conduct](CODE_OF_CONDUCT.md) that sets the expectations for the FarmData2 community and the [License Information](LICENSE.md) that describes FarmData2's licensing.

 ### Prerequisites ###